 Garden watering restrictions

 Between 30 September and 7 April water restrictions apply.
-These restrictions coincide with daylight saving months.
+This is to make sure that the primary needs of the city can be met like supplying drinking water to homes, hospitals and the commercial sector.
+Wellington Water introduces these restrictions to coincide with daylight saving months.
 Areas include Lower Hutt, Porirua and Wellington, and all year-round for Upper Hutt.
-However, if you’re using a hand-held hose or watering-can you may water at any time.

 For tips on water conservation inside and outside the home, check out Wellington Water’s website